JoshHaokip/Project-3-ForLoop-Hex-Colour/README.md

 ## Brief

-> Build an app that can create a hex code generator whilst changing the background colour to match the new hex code.
+> Build an app that can create a hex code generator that changes the background colour to match the new hex code.

 Part of the project was to test my skills of For Loops, as it was something I was struggling to learn.
-After the project I was able to gain more knowledge around for loops.
+After the project, I was able to gain more knowledge around for loops.
 Also, during the project I learnt a new appreciation for the use of certain functions like Math.floor and Math.random.

 > A list of the tools and technology I used